 - professional equipment - for example, instruments for a touring orchestra

 - items for auction - for example, vintage wines for auction

-- items for exhibition - for example, artworks on loans to galleries
+- items for exhibition - for example, artworks on loan to galleries

 - items for demonstration

 You cannot alter these goods while they’re in the UK.
-Using temporary admission should mean any import duty or import VAT is suspended as long as you later remove the goods from the UK.
+Using temporary admission means any import duty or import VAT is suspended as long as you remove the goods from the UK at a later date.

-The ATA Carnet is an international customs document that allows you to temporarily import commercial samples, professional equipment or goods going to a trade fair or exhibition.
+The ATA Carnet is an international customs document that allows you to temporarily import commercial samples, professional equipment or goods (for example if you’re going to a trade fair or exhibition).

 If you have an ATA Carnet you can use a single document to clear goods through customs in countries that are part of the ATA Carnet system.

 If you do not have an ATA Carnet you must go through each country’s customs procedures for the temporary admission of goods.